pen-lang/pen/doc/src/README.md

 #### Errors as values

 Errors are merely data.
-Its special syntax provides a convenient way to handle errors inside each function.
+Its special syntax provides a convenient way to handle errors.

 #### Cross compile